-Even though many knitters are enthusiastic about bamboo knitting needles, others are still hesitant as to whether they should use them.
+Though many knitters are enthusiastic about bamboo knitting needles, others are hesitant whether they should use them.

 Table Of Contents